Coronavirus knocks Rahm out of Memorial after 6-shot lead - WTMJ

 Rahm was notified he tested positive for the coronavirus, knocking him out of the tournament.

-A command performance, that included a hole-in-one Saturday morning to complete his second round, went to waste.

 The PGA Tour said the Spaniard had come in close contact with a person who was COVID-19 positive, meaning he could play provided he was tested daily.
-Every test came back negative except the one after his second round that was completed Saturday morning.
+Every test came back negative except the one after his second round, which was completed Saturday morning.

-The positive test was confirmed, the results returned as he was on the 18th green.
-Rahm was been asymptomatic all week.
+The positive test was confirmed, the results returned as he was playing the 18th hole, knowing nothing except no one was close to him on the leaderboard.

-He was withdrawn from the tournament, leaving Patrick Cantlay and Collin Morikawa tied for the lead at 12-under 204.
+By tour policy, he was withdrawn from the Memorial.
+That left Patrick Cantlay and Collin Morikawa tied for the lead at 12-under 204.

 “It’s kind of the worst situation for something like that to happen and he played awesome today and it’s just, it’s really a shame,” Cantlay said.